patrickjquinn/Marathon-Shell/README.md

 pmbootstrap init
 # Select: edge, oneplus-enchilada, systemd, none

+# IMPORTANT: run the build script from an interactive terminal.
+# pmbootstrap uses sudo during the build; you'll be prompted once and then it will be cached.

 # Build and create images
 # Build and create images (default: oneplus-enchilada)
 ./scripts/sync-and-build-marathon.sh